firefly-math/firefly-math/README.md

 ## Support

 Support is provided by the test cases that come with each module.
 In addition ask questions on [Stackoverflow](http://stackoverflow.com/).
-Make sure to follow Stackoverflow advice on [How to ask a good question](http://stackoverflow.com/help/how-to-ask).
+Make sure to follow [Stackoverflow](http://stackoverflow.com/) recommendations for how to go about [Asking a good question](http://stackoverflow.com/help/how-to-ask).

 ## Issues